Defense Attorneys Attacking Field Sobriety Tests

 Tests are Designed to Make the Driver Fail

 Officers do all kinds of crazy tests, and no one knows if they have any meaning.
 When the officer has a driver perform a test with no standardization, there is no uniform manner of testing or grading.
-An officer is conducting an intoxicated driver is looking for evidence of intoxication; he or she is NOT an objective judge of the test results or accuracy of the instructions given to the operator.
-It is fair to say that most of the tests are designed to get the driver to fail.
+An officer conducting an intoxicated driver is looking for evidence of intoxication; they are NOT an objective judge of the test results or accuracy of the instructions given to the operator.
+It is fair to say that most tests are designed to get the driver to fail.

-New laws passed to make it easier to obtain convictions to raise the likelihood of the wrongful conviction of an innocent person.
-Most people do not realize that, as compared to many types of crimes, effective defense in an OWI, DUI, or OWPD case demands the most experienced criminal defense lawyers.
-The partners and associates with LEWIS & DICKSTEIN, P.L.L.C. have been successfully defending alcohol and drug-related driving charges in Michigan for decades.
+Michigan’s new laws make it easier to obtain convictions and raise the likelihood of the wrongful conviction of an innocent person.
+Most people do not realize that, as compared to many types of crimes, effective defense in an OWI, DUI, or OWPD case demands the most experienced OWI defense lawyers.
+The partners and associates with LEWIS & DICKSTEIN, P.L.L.C. have successfully defended against alcohol and drug-related driving charges in Michigan for decades.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.